what on earth is an easting?

 You know where you are.
 You can tell me where you are.
 Awesome!
 Now where you are going and how do you get there?
 Have a gander at the 'compasses' and 'bearings' blog posts :)

-*other grid references are available!
+*other grid references are used around the world!
 However; for our ease and consistency we'll stick with British Grid format and ignore UTM and the rest for now.
-It is enough to know that the same 'easting first, northing second' principle applies equally to any map grid notation.
+It is enough to know that the same 'easting first, northing second' principle applies equally to any map grid notation around the world.